 - With any remaining apples you have, try some of my other favorite apple recipes!

 - It is super easy to cook this recipe in the oven instead of a crockpot!
-Create a delicious roasted pork tenderloin recipe by combining all ingredients in a baking dish or roasting pan.
+Create a delicious roasted pork tenderloin recipe by combining all ingredients in a baking dish or Dutch oven.
 Preheat oven to 350 degrees F. Cook for 20 minutes per pound of meat, or until the internal temp has reached 145 degrees F.

 - Give the meat a bit of spice by adding red pepper flakes or 1 tablespoon Dijon mustard.